SturdiPancreas/CGM-TIR-watch/index.md

 ![64ColorChoices](images/64ColorChoices.png)

+**Nightscout URL Secondary User:** (Optional)  If you would like to see data for a **2nd diabetic** on this watchface, enter that URL.
+This is the URL for the data displayed on the **top** of the watch screen and for the **inner** TIR ring.
+No default value.

+**Nightscout Token Secondary User:** (Optional) If your **2nd nightscout site** is set up to require token-based authentication, the watchface requires "readable" access to your nightscout site.
+Enter just the Access Token (everything after _?token=_ in the Token URL).
+No default value.

+**Pump Max Reservoir Size Secondary User:** (Optional) This will be used as the total for the top bar display for the **2nd diabetic's** pump.
+Depending on what makes most sense to you, you may consider entering your total reservoir size, or the units that typically remain after you prime your pump.  **The default value is 300 units**.

 ### Troubleshooting
 <details>
  <summary>Data won't load</summary>

   ## Check Your Nighscout URL in Settings
   1. Due to memory constraints, 12-24 hours of data must be returned from Nightscout before the watch can begin pulling from a local collector (if set), so if the watch won't load at all, this is the first thing you need to rule out.
-  2. **Your Nightscout URL** is the only setting that you are **required** to update from the default settings.
+  2. **Your Primary User Nightscout URL** is the only setting that you are **required** to update from the default settings.
      * Make sure that you have included **https://** at the beginning of the URL, and don't include any additional information beyond **.com**.
      * If you enter your URL incorrectly, you may have to wait up to 5 additional minutes after fixing this setting for data to populate - please be patient!
+  3. If you just switched from a Garmin activity or a watch app back to the watchface, you need to wait for the data to reload.
+This can take up to 10 minutes for a single user and up to 15 minutes if using the watch to follow two diabetics.
+  4. If you have entered 2 nightscout URLs to follow two diabetics using this watchface, it can take up to 15 minutes before data is current.
+Due to extremely limited memory constraints of many Garmin watches, it is necessary to wait 5 minutes after pulling the 24-hour TIR data for the first user before it can be pulled for the 2nd user.
+Then another 5 minutes must pass before the most recent SGV values can be pulled.

 </details>
 <details>
  <summary>TIR ring segments are incorrect</summary>

-  ## Check ange & Ring Settings
+  ## Check Range & Ring Settings
   1. Make sure that your Target Range High and Low values are in the correct units.
 If you picked mg/dL, make sure your range values are expressed that way.
 If you chose mmol/L, make sure your range values are expressed that way (the default settings will not make sense in mmol/L).
   2. If there is a gap in your data that you weren't expecting, you may have selected Noon/Midnight reset instead of Rolling/Continuous reset.
 Noon/Midnight reset will only show you data from 12a or 12p (whichever was more recent) to the current time, so you will see a gap in the data from the current time clockwise back to 12a or 12p.
 </details>